-OP units in the Company's operating partnership are redeemable for cash or, at the Company's option, exchangeable for the Company's common shares of beneficial interest, \$0.01 par value per share ("common shares") on a one-for-one basis, and DownREIT OP units are redeemable for cash or, at the Company's option, exchangeable for OP units in its operating partnership on a one-for-one basis, subject to certain adjustments in each case.
-The OP holders of OP units are generally not entitled to elect redemption until one year after the issuance of the OP units.
+OP units in the Company's operating partnership are redeemable for cash or, at the Company's option, exchangeable for the Company's common shares on a one-for-one basis, and DownREIT OP units are redeemable for cash or, at the Company's option, exchangeable for OP units in its operating partnership on a one-for-one basis, subject to certain adjustments in each case.
+The holders of OP units are generally not entitled to elect redemption until one year after the issuance of the OP units.
 The holders of DownREIT OP units are generally not entitled to elect redemption until five years after the date of the contributor's initial contribution.

-The increase in OP Units outstanding from December 31, 2018 to March 31, 2019 was due to the issuance of 863,148 OP units related to the voluntary conversions of 913,680 subordinated performance units (as discussed further below), the issuance of 184,040 OP units in connection with the acquisition of self storage properties and 337,847 LTIP units which were converted into OP units, partially offset by the redemption of 29,910 OP units for common shares.
+The increase in OP units outstanding from December 31, 2020 to March 31, 2021 was due to the issuance of 351,457 OP units in connection with the acquisition of self storage properties, 80,006 LTIP units which were converted into an equivalent number of OP units and 63,033 OP units issued upon the conversion of 32,741 subordinated performance units (as discussed further below) partially offset by the redemption of 190,248 OP units for an equal number of common shares.